mpounsett/operator-transfer/operator-transfer.md

 private key material, but are otherwise fully cooperative.
 It is also assumed that the zone publishing process will be transferred between operators independently of the DNS operations.
-The simplest case is to transition the publishing process after the DNS operations move has been completed, although the reverse order is possible.
+The simplest case is to transition the publishing process after the DNS operations move has been completed, and is the order that is assumed in this document, although the reverse order is possible.
 During the transition, the losing operator will provide the zone contents to the gaining operator by some automatic means (typically zone transfer).

 The transition uses a pre-publish KSK and ZSK rollover, whereby the losing operator pre-publishes the public KSK and ZSH of the gaining operator.